granthooks/Carrier/memory-bank/activeContext.md

 * Optimizing media file uploads for Instagram posting
 * Handling Instagram API publishing limits and quotas
 * Implementing robust error handling for Instagram media posting
+* **MCP Considerations:**
+    * Managing the lifecycle of stdio MCP servers (subprocess management).
+    * Handling potential errors from MCP servers during tool listing or execution.
+    * Ensuring compatibility with different MCP server implementations and versions.
+    * Deciding on caching strategies for MCP tool lists (`cache_tools_list`).
+    * Security implications of running external MCP server processes or connecting to remote ones.

 ## Notes
 The project has moved from client integration to memory system implementation, with the core memory components now in place.
 The MemorySystem class provides the foundation for memory storage and retrieval, while specialized memory managers offer tailored interfaces for different memory types.
 The memory hooks integrate conversation history with agent context, enabling more contextual responses.

 The implementation follows the 7-step runtime loop outlined in the project brief, with memory storage and retrieval integrated at appropriate points in the processing pipeline.
 The memory system uses Supabase with PostgreSQL and vector extensions for efficient semantic search, allowing agents to retrieve relevant memories based on content similarity.

 The current implementation provides a strong foundation for further development of the memory system, with the core components now demonstrated in practical applications.
-The next steps will focus on optimizing memory retrieval, implementing more sophisticated memory management strategies, and integrating the memory system more deeply with the Discord and Instagram clients.
+The next steps will focus on integrating MCP servers for enhanced tool capabilities, optimizing memory retrieval, implementing more sophisticated memory management strategies, and integrating the memory system more deeply with the Discord and Instagram clients.